 Women Pay Less for Life Insurance

-There is also a difference between what men and women pay, primarily because men have a shorter life expectancy than women.
+There is a difference between what men and women pay, primarily because men have a shorter life expectancy than women.
 In fact, women outlive men by about five years.
-Women tend to develop cardiovascular problems like heart attack or stroke later in life than men do.
+Women tend to develop cardiovascular problems like a heart attack or stroke later in life than men do.
 This longer life expectancy will help to lower your life insurance premiums.

 Finding the Right Insurance Policy for You

-For instance, if you are still young and single, your life insurance needs will be much different than if you are a bit older, married and/or raising a family.
+For instance, if you are still young and single, your life insurance needs will be much different than if you are a bit older, married, and/or raising a family.